😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Reading time

-Have you ever wondered why babies smile in their sleep?
+Have you ever wondered why babies smile while sleeping?
 It’s a fascinating phenomenon that has puzzled parents for generations.

 In this article, we’ll explore the science behind those adorable newborn baby smiles.
 From the different stages of sleep to the development of smiling muscles, we’ll uncover the secrets behind this heartwarming behavior.